weslambert/securityonion-misp/README.md

 # securityonion-misp
-**Grab NIDS rules and Bro Intel generated from a MISP instance and use them in Security Onion:**
+**Grab NIDS rules and Zeek Intel generated from a MISP instance and use them in Security Onion:**
 See: https://www.circl.lu/doc/misp/automation/#nids-rules-export

 Prerequisites: